leonidg/gitdoc/Git.md

 In principle, any type of file or collections of files can be managed by a VCS.
 The largest category of people that tend to use a VCS, however, are software developers.
 This is because software developers tend to work in groups on very large collections of files, and even small changes can have huge consequences on how the software works.
 Additionally, most VCS programs (including Git) have functionality for sharing files and their different versions, which is particularly useful for software developers.

 That said, there is nothing really special about code.
 Code is (usually) just text, and a VCS that can manage code well can probably manage any other kind of text well, too.
-So if you have heard of Git but are not a programmer, do not despair!
+So if you have heard of Git but are not a programmer, don't despair!
 Git can be useful for you too.
-If you tend to write essays, notes, or any other kind of text, Git might be helpful for you, too.
+For example, if you tend to write essays, notes, or any other kind of text, Git might be the tool for you.

 Just one caveat: For various reasons, Git is **not** good at working with binary files.
 Binary files are any files that are not just plain text (e.g. you couldn't open them in TextEdit on OS X or Notepad on Windows).
 Microsoft Word files, for example, while "text files," also contain lots of formatting and other data that don't make them suitable for Git.
-(That said, there are many VCS-like features in those programs too; think about "Track Changes" in Microsoft Word.)
+You'll need to be working with plain text.
+That said, there are many VCS-like features in those programs too; think about "Track Changes" in Microsoft Word.

 ## About this document